 Among other distinctions, two years ago the University was ranked second in the nation in the production of M.S. degrees in computer science for women and fourth for men and women combined.
 Both student and faculty research papers have won prestigious awards at professional engineering conferences throughout the years.
 Strong affiliations with many area companies have led to varied internship and co-op opportunities.
 And graduates have gone on to research and development careers at many of the most distinguished companies locally and nationally.

-Available Research Areas
+Available Concentration Areas

 - Computer architecture and VLSI and FPGA

-- Design, modeling and simulation of embedded and integrated systems
+- Design, modeling, and simulation of embedded and integrated systems

 - Electromechanical systems prototyping and optimization

-- Robotics, automation, machine perception and sensing
+- Robotics, automation, machine perception, and sensing

-- Software engineering, Web development and computational sciences
+- Software engineering, Web development, and computational sciences

 - Wireless and mobile computing and networking